Special Education Services

 The Autism Nest Program is another inclusive setting available for our students.
 The Autism Nest Program supports higher-functioning children with autism and helps improve their academic, social, and behavioral functioning in school and in their communities.

 Beginning in kindergarten, the Autism Nest Program classrooms are fully inclusive, reduced-size ICT classes, serving both general education students, and students with autism.
 These classes include grade-appropriate academic and specialized curricula, integrated therapeutic services, and instructional strategies in socialization, adaptive skills, language, and communication.
+Autism Nest requires a special centralized application.
+Learn more here.

 Related Services